-The recipient of an infringement notice may request that the infringement notice be withdrawn if they believe they have not engaged in the conduct as alleged by the ACCC or there is information the ACCC should consider that it may not already have.
+If you have received one or more infringement notices from the ACCC, you may request that they be withdrawn if a recipient believes that they have not engaged in the conduct as alleged by the ACCC or there are extenuating circumstances you think the ACCC should consider.

-Any request for withdrawal of an infringement notice:
+Any request for withdrawal of the infringement notice:

-- must be prior to the payment due date,
+- must be prior to the payment due date

 - must be in writing, and

-- should provide evidence or information that may assist the ACCC in deciding whether or not to withdraw the notice.
+- should provide evidence or information that may inform the ACCC in deciding whether or not to withdraw the notice.

 The ACCC will consider all requests for withdrawal of infringement notices.
+To be effective, the withdrawal of the infringement notice by the ACCC must be undertaken by the due date.
 The recipient should allow sufficient time for ACCC consideration and possible withdrawal of the infringement notice when submitting a request for withdrawal.
-This is because to be effective, the withdrawal of an infringement notice by the ACCC must be undertaken by the due date.
 Generally speaking, requests should be made no later than two weeks before the payment due date to allow for proper consideration and payment to be made within the compliance period.

-Any information or evidence provided to the ACCC as part of a request for withdrawal of the infringement notice cannot be used in evidence against the recipient in proceedings.
+Any information or evidence provided to the ACCC within a written request for withdrawal of the infringement notice cannot be used in evidence against the recipient in proceedings.
 However, if the recipient provides false or misleading information or evidence this may be used in proceedings against them.